nightfall-love/DDLC-TheAnimatronicsStory/README.md

    - <u>GanstaKingofSA</u>
       > This is a mod made using his mod template that you can download from: https://github.com/GanstaKingofSA/DDLCModTemplate2.0.
    - <u>Doki Microsystems</u>
-      > This mod has been made by Aroko-chan Systems.
+      > This mod has been made by Doki Microsystems.
 I don't allow any type of modification of this mod without my permision.
 To contact me, send me an e-mail at this adress: octavianresmeritamihai@gmail.com

 ### **System Requirements**
    1. Windows 7, Windows 8.1, Windows 10, Windows 11, or any type of Linux build from Ubuntu/Debian's kernel.
 Arch is not supported